Mark Hateley: International career

-On 2 June 1984, Hateley was capped for England at senior level for the first time in a 2–0 friendly defeat to the USSR.
+On 2 June 1984, Hateley was capped for England at senior level for the first time in a 2–0 friendly defeat to the Soviet Union.
 In his next game, eight days later, he scored in a 2–0 victory over Brazil, to date England's only away victory against Brazil.
 By the end of 1984, he had been capped six times by England and scored three goals.
-He played a significant role in England's successful qualifying campaign for the 1986 World Cup, scoring important goals against Finland and Northern Ireland.
+He played a significant role in England's successful qualifying campaign for the 1986 FIFA World Cup, scoring important goals against Finland and Northern Ireland.
 However England started slowly in the tournament itself and after two disappointing results (a defeat against Portugal and a draw against Morocco), Hateley was among players dropped, being replaced by Peter Beardsley.
 England won their next match against Poland and Hateley thereafter fell out of favour.
 He made the last of his 32 appearances in a 2–2 friendly draw with Czechoslovakia in 1992.